toblum/McLighting/README.md

   https://blog.adafruit.com/2012/03/14/constant-brightness-hsb-to-rgb-algorithm/
 - TV simulator logic inspired by @BulldogLowell https://github.com/BulldogLowell/PhoneyTV
-- SPIFS Webserver by Hristo Gochkov https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser
+- SPIFFS Webserver by Hristo Gochkov https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser

 Thank you to all the authors for distributing their software that way.